 Certain 2018 Volkswagen e-Golf, Golf R, Audi A3 Sedan and RS3 vehicles that need the rear seat frames replaced will need their rear seat frames replaced.…

 Audi may have forgotten to properly tighten an airbag module’s mounting screws, prompting a recall in a tiny number of vehicles.
 Twelve!

 The affected vehicles are the 2018 A5 Sportback and 2017-2018 A4 allroad.
 At this point it’s unclear if they’ll need to recall all sold vehicles to find the unlucky 12.

 A couple years ago the 2007-2012 Q7 and 2009-2012 Q5 were recalled to fix leaking fuel pump flanges.
-At the time, there weren't enough replacement flanges to go around.
-In a let's-see-if-this-works move Audi slapped some butyl tape around t … continue reading

 Audi is recalling 1,900 R8 vehicles to stop transmission fluid leaking onto gearbox ventilation hoses and starting fires.

 The 2017-2018 Audi R8 Spyders and R8 Coupes are more likely to leak transmission fluid during racetrack driving or extreme sharp turns at high speeds.
 The fire risk comes into view if the transmission fluid hits hot exhaust parts.…

 Takata is a nightmare we just can’t wake up from.